Security flaws put virtually all phones, computers at risk

 Gruss said Meltdown was the more serious problem in the short term but could be decisively stopped with software patches.
 Spectre, the broader bug that applies to nearly all computing devices, is harder for hackers to take advantage of but less easily patched and will be a bigger problem in the long term, he said.

 Speaking on CNBC, Intel’s Krzanich said Google researchers told Intel of the flaws “a while ago” and that Intel had been testing fixes that device makers who use its chips will push out next week.
 Before the problems became public, Google on its blog said Intel and others planned to disclose the issues on Jan.
-9.
+9. Google said it informed the affected companies about the “Spectre” flaw on June 1, 2017 and reported the “Meltdown” flaw after the first flaw but before July 28, 2017.

 The flaws were first reported by tech publication The Register.
 It also reported that the updates to fix the problems could causes Intel chips to operate 5 percent to 30 percent more slowly. (bit.ly/2CsRxkj)